Beginner Track • Topic 15

 FAR Part 6: Other Than Full & Open Competition

-FAR Part 6 governs when and how you can restrict competition on open market purchases over the simplified acquisition threshold.
+RFO FAR Part 6 governs when and how you can restrict competition on open-market acquisitions.
 Most of the time it will not apply to you in operational contracting, but you need to know when it does.

 The Basics